 The methanol fuel cell technology is what drove Jens-Emil to Blue World Technologies.
-He wants to work within green technology in the future that can help make a difference in the green transition.
+He wanted to work within green technology that can help make a difference in the green transition.

-At the beginning of August 2021, Jens-Emil Høholt Jensen started as a Marine and Technical Engineer Intern at Blue World Technologies in our Platform and Test department.
-Jens-Emil has a background as an electrician and has been working within commissioning for three years before he started to study Marine and Technical Engineering.
-He has travelled all over the Nordics in Denmark, Greenland, Norway, and Sweden to install generators, but now was the time for change:
+At the beginning of August 2021, Jens-Emil Høholt Jensen started as a Technical Engineer Intern at Blue World Technologies in our Platform and Test department.
+Jens-Emil has a background as an electrician and has been working as a Commissioning Engineer for two years before he started to study Marine and Technical Engineering.
+He has travelled all over Europe; in Denmark, Greenland, Germany, and Great Britain to install diesel generators, but now was the time for change:

 The Platform and Test department

-Jens-Emil is spending his internship at our Platform and Test department.
+Jens-Emil is spending his internship in our Platform and Test department.
 He describes how during his internship interview, he talked about his competencies and which working areas he liked.
-Then together with Blue World, they decided which department would be most beneficial and educating for him to be:
+Based on that Blue World decided which department would be most beneficial and educating for him to be part of: